open-ephys/gui-docs/source/User-Manual/Plugins/Drift-Map.rst

 Recommended signal chain
 ########################

-Drift Map should be placed downstream of the source or filters whose spike activity you want to inspect.
-It is intended for high-channel-count extracellular recordings, especially Neuropixels data, but it can display threshold crossings from any incoming continuous data stream.
+The Drift Map plugin is intended for high-channel-count extracellular recordings, especially Neuropixels data, but it can display threshold crossings from any incoming continuous data stream.
+It should be placed downstream of a :ref:`bandpassfilter`, so that threshold crossings are detected accurately.

 Because Drift Map is a Sink plugin, it does not modify continuous data or event data that pass to downstream processors.

+Opening the visualizer
+######################

+Open the canvas by clicking the "tab" or "window" buttons at the top right of the plugin editor.

 The visualizer creates one tab for each incoming data stream.
 Each tab is labelled with the stream name and source node ID.
 If channel group, depth, or position metadata is available from the upstream source, channels are sorted by probe geometry before being displayed.
 Otherwise, channels are shown in their original stream order.

-Opening the visualizer
-######################

-Most Drift Map controls are located in the visualizer canvas rather than in the compact plugin editor.
-Open the canvas by clicking the "tab" or "window" buttons at the top right of the plugin editor.

 The canvas shows a time-by-channel raster for the selected stream.
 Each dot represents a detected negative peak.
 Time runs from left to right, and channels are arranged vertically according to the incoming channel order or available probe geometry metadata.